Proper Dryer Care

 - FIRE – check the hoses on your fire suppression system.
 They should be replaced every 5 years but if they are showing wear or have cracks: replace them now.

 There – a year worth of work in nice, manageable jobs for you!
 We can hear that extra money jingling in your pockets right now!
 Be sure to download our Dryer PM Guide, and also print and laminate our dryer checklist to help your laundry staff get it all done.
-If you want to learn more about washer and dryer service be sure to join us for one of our service schools.

 If you decide you don’t want to go through that list again – and would rather use that extra money to give you extra time then give us a call!
 We can get that list done for you – whenever it fits your schedule the best!